All Episodes

 Russia is defeating Ukraine demographically, not focused on territory.

-Weapons of mass migration or or demographic weapons, like like for instance, what China does in Hong Kong.
+Like, for instance, what China does in Hong Kong.

-And and eventually you end up just becoming.
+And eventually, you end up just becoming.

-Now, I've said this before, and people say that's outside the Overton window.
+Now, I've said this before, and people say, That's outside the Overton window.

 Well, I was.